 To give a service example: the provider of a tourist bungee-jumping operation might want to provide the appearance of risk to provide the consumer with the memorable thrill (value) that they are looking for.
-But the provider must also ensure the risks inherent within the process are minimised, through extensive and rigorous safety protocols and related checks.
+But the provider must also minimise the risks inherent within the process through extensive and rigorous safety protocols and related checks.

 A product example is the value proposition of the Japanese ‘fugu’ pufferfish.
 This has a fine and refined flavour.
 It is also rare and potentially deadly due to the tetrodotoxin.
-Hundreds have died from eating fugu over the years, including those who have been fraudulently sold it at markets as a different fish!
-Great expertise is required in its preparation, implying that the dish is considered sophisticated and exclusive.
+Hundreds have died from eating fugu over the years.
+This includes those who have been fraudulently sold it at markets as a different fish!
+Great expertise is required in its preparation, which implies that the dish is sophisticated and exclusive.

-For the legitimate restaurateur, hiring suitably qualified and experienced chefs is vital, as is ensuring that all appropriate protocols are in place (including the basic legal food safety compliance systems) to appropriately match the risk factor from the product.
-This will add cost, but the customer expects to pay more for this delicacy, and higher cost is merely part of the perceived value bundle.
+For the legitimate restaurateur, hiring suitably qualified and experienced chefs is vital.
+They must also ensure that all appropriate protocols are in place (including the basic legal food safety compliance systems) to appropriately match the risk factor from the product.
+This will add cost.
+However, the customer expects to pay more for this delicacy, and higher cost is merely part of the perceived value bundle.